clearhaus/3DSv2-api-documentation/source/3dsmethod.rst

 =====================

 .. note::
-  Only used for browser authentications.
+  Only used for browser authentication

 If the :ref:`preauth-usage` response includes a ``threeDSMethodURL``, the 3DS method *must* be invoked.